 China has called the incident a terrorist attack.
 It blames the East Turkestan Islamic Movement, or ETIM, an Islamic group said to be fighting for independence in Xinjiang province.

-Michael Clarke, a Xinjiang scholar at Australia's Griffith University, said it is possible for the incident to be viewed as an act of terror, in terms of the method of violence used.
+Michael Clarke, a Xinjiang scholar at Australia's Griffith University, says it is possible for the incident to be viewed as an act of terror, in terms of the method of violence used.

-But he told VOA the alleged attackers' apparent lack of sophistication calls into question the government's narrative of ETIM involvement.
+But he tells VOA the alleged attackers' apparent lack of sophistication calls into question the government's narrative of ETIM involvement.

-"The immediate question is whether such a fairly amateur-looking attack can be linked to a supposedly organized terrorist group, which is what China wants the international community to believe by pointing the finger at the East Turkestan Islamic Movement," said Clarke.
+"The immediate question is whether such a fairly amateur-looking attack can be linked to a supposedly organized terrorist group, which is what China wants the international community to believe by pointing the finger at the East Turkestan Islamic Movement."

 China has blamed ETIM for a series of attacks on government targets in Xinjiang in recent years.
 But many, including Clarke, question the extent to which it still exists in an organized form.

 Many say Beijing is exaggerating the ETIM terror threat in order to justify its harsh policies against ethnic minority Uighurs, some of whom complain of government discrimination against their Islamic religion and culture.

 Others say key details are missing from the government's account of the Beijing car crash.
 Henryk Szadziewski is with the Washington-based Uyghur Human Rights Project.